NewsRotator widget: Create an empty custom control

 The custom controls are independent from the project, which they are being used in.
 They consist of a single dll, which can be reused across different applications.

 To create a control of this type, you must first create an empty custom control.
 The control can reside in Sitefinity CMS solution or in another solution.
 You will create a control in the scope of the Sitefinity's solution.

 To create an empty custom control, perform the following:

-NOTE: Make sure your class library targets version 4.5 of the .NET Framework.
+NOTE: Make sure your class library targets the same .NET framework version as your project.
 To verify right-click the NewsRotator class library and select Properties.
 In the Application menu item, select the target framework.

 Perform the following:

 - In the context menu of project NewsRotator, click Add Reference...